 Buying German Riesling – Some Handy Tips

 When you are looking to buy German Riesling you should use this rule of thumb.
-Rieslings with the word ‘Trocken‘ on the label will be dry style wines.
-If Trocken is not on the label it is likely that they will be a little sweeter.
-Savage Vines stocks a great selection of dry Organic Riesling in our online store.
-Shop our range below!
+Rieslings with the word ‘Tröcken‘ on the label will be dry style wines.
+If Tröcken is not on the label it is likely that they will be a little sweeter.
+We hope you can now answer the question, ‘Is German Riesling dry or sweet?’.

 Join our mailing list to get exclusive access to our weekly wine offers